Copyright FAQ

 Visitors to the Library can use our collection for private study or non-commercial research.
 Please ensure your copying remains fair to the copyright holder and read the advice we give students on copying library materials.

 When using ResearchGate, remember not all papers have been uploaded with the permission of the rights holder.
 As responsible researcher you should always obtain papers from a legal source such as the Library or a research repository.
-If the article your want is not available via Library Search, use the Open Access Button or Unpaywall to quickly find out if a repository copy exists.
+If the article you want is not available via Library Search, use the Open Access Button or Unpaywall to quickly find out if a repository copy exists.

-- Use the functionality provided by the service
+• use the functionality provided by the service

 Should you accidently direct students to infringing content you may find it missing when you come to teach your class.
 YouTube has a system whereby copyright holders can ask for videos to be taken down and the accounts of repeat offenders frozen.